hitachi-vantara/terraform-provider-hitachi/docs/index.md

 ### Optional

-- `hitachi_vosb_provider` (Block List) Hitachi VSP One SDS Block (VOSB) is a storage software product that builds and sets up a virtual storage system from multiple general-purpose servers.
+- `hitachi_vosb_provider` (Block List) Hitachi VSP One SDS Block is a storage software product that builds and sets up a virtual storage system from multiple general-purpose servers.
 The system offers a high-performance, high-capacity block storage service with high reliability. (see [below for nested schema](#nestedblock--hitachi_vosb_provider))
 - `san_storage_system` (Block List) Hitachi VSP One series and Hitachi VSP 5000 series are enterprise storage solutions designed to provide reliable and scalable block storage for a variety of environments.
 Both systems focus on simplifying data storage management while ensuring high availability and data integrity. (see [below for nested schema](#nestedblock--san_storage_system))

 <a id="nestedblock--hitachi_vosb_provider"></a>